Procedure on a division

 If two tellers cannot be found for either side of the question, the division cannot take place; and the Speaker forthwith announces the decision of the House.
 For instance, if it appears that there are no tellers, or only one teller, for the ayes, the Speaker declares ‘that the noes have it’, and vice versa.3 The fact that a division has been called but no tellers appointed is recorded in the Journal.

 When there are two tellers appointed for each side of the question, they proceed at once to the doors leading from the lobbies into the House, which are then unlocked and the counting begins.
 One teller for the ayes and one for the noes go to each lobby, to check each other in the telling.
-Where the tellers, after nomination, fail to go and tell, they have been instructed by the Chair to do so.4 In each division lobby, clerks are stationed at desks.
-As the Members pass by, the clerks record their names (since 2017, on electronic tablets); and, at the way out from the lobby into the House, the tellers count the numbers.
+Where the tellers, after nomination, fail to go and tell, they have been instructed by the Chair to do so.4 Until 2020 clerks were stationed at desks in each division lobby and, as the Members passed by, the clerks recorded their names (from 2016, on electronic tablets).
+In the summer of 2020, in order to reduce the risk from COVID-19, the use of division clerks was ended and instead Members recorded their names digitally by tapping their security passes on pass reader terminals installed in each division lobby.
+These pass readers were replaced in autumn 2021 by permanent pass reader terminals.
+At the way out from the lobby into the House, the tellers count the numbers.
 If any Members who are disabled by infirmity from passing through the lobby are present on the parliamentary estate and wish to vote, their names are communicated by a Whip to the Clerks and to the tellers, and are included in the numbers counted.5 When at least eight minutes have elapsed from the time at which the lobby was ordered to be cleared, the Speaker or Chairman directs the doors leading from the House into the division lobbies to be locked and they remain locked until the announcement of the numbers from the Chair.6 The Chair has discretion to increase the period which must elapse before the doors are locked.7

 The method of taking divisions is the same in Committees of the whole House as in the House itself.